Yandy Díaz Player Props: Rays vs. Rangers

 Yandy Díaz At The Plate

-- Among qualified hitters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is seventh in slugging.
+- Among qualified hitters in baseball, his batting average ranks sixth, his on-base percentage ranks eighth, and he is ninth in the league in slugging.

-- Diaz will look to extend his six-game hitting streak.
-He's batting .333 during his last outings.

-- In 21 games this year (39.6%), Diaz has picked up an RBI, and in seven of those games (13.2%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Diaz has had at least one RBI in 38.9% of his games this year (21 of 54), with more than one RBI seven times (13.0%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 29 of 53 games this year, and more than once 9 times.
+- He has scored in 29 games this year (53.7%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.